Skip to content Skip to main navigation Report an accessibility issue

 John W. Prados Chemical Engineering Co-op Scholarship

-- Read the booklet Exceed Your Expectations Through Lifelong Learning and submit a two to three page typed essay on the booklet to their CBE academic advisor.
+• Read Victory Is In Your Hands: Gain a Competitive Advantage with Lifelong Learning and submit a two to three page typed essay on the book to their CBE academic advisor

 Key Scholarship Benefits